 - Abortions: Elective abortions are not covered.
-Nonelective abortions are covered in the cases of life endangerment, rape and incest. - > Acupuncture - Adaptive Equipment/Corrective Appliances: Adaptation to telephone for the deaf; replacement of artificial eyes if lost, stolen or damaged; reading aids, vision enhancement devices; wheelchair ramps; home remodeling or installation of bathroom equipment; prosthetic devices (except for artificial limbs and breast prostheses). - Ambulance Services: Ambulance service for nonemergency care or transportation except as requested by DHMP with prior authorization. - Artificial Hair: Artificial hairpieces, hair transplants or implants. - Care Not Medically Necessary: Medical care, procedures, equipment, supplies and/or pharmaceuticals that are not consistent with generally accepted principles of professional medical practice, as determined by whether or not: the service is the most appropriate available supply or level of service for the insured in question, considering potential benefits and harms to the individual; is known to be effective, based on scientific evidence, professional standards and expert opinion, in improving health outcomes; for services and interventions not in widespread use, is based on scientific evidence. - Chiropractic Care: Hypnotherapy, behavior training, sleep therapy, weight loss programs, services not related to the treatment of the musculoskeletal system, vocational rehabilitation services, thermography, air conditioners, air purifiers, therapeutic mattresses, supplies or any other similar devices and appliances or transportation costs.
+Nonelective abortions are covered in the cases of life endangerment, rape and incest. - Acupuncture - > Adaptive Equipment/Corrective Appliances: - Adaptation to telephone for the deaf; replacement of artificial eyes if lost, stolen or damaged; reading aids, vision enhancement devices; wheelchair ramps; home remodeling or installation of bathroom equipment; prosthetic devices (except for artificial limbs and breast prostheses). - Artificial Hair: Artificial hairpieces, hair transplants or implants. - Care Not Medically Necessary: Medical care, procedures, equipment, supplies and/or pharmaceuticals that are not consistent with generally accepted principles of professional medical practice, as determined by whether or not: the service is the most appropriate available supply or level of service for the insured in question, considering potential benefits and harms to the individual; is known to be effective, based on scientific evidence, professional standards and expert opinion, in improving health outcomes; for services and interventions not in widespread use, is based on scientific evidence. - Chiropractic Care: Hypnotherapy, behavior training, sleep therapy, weight loss programs, services not related to the treatment of the musculoskeletal system, vocational rehabilitation services, thermography, air conditioners, air purifiers, therapeutic mattresses, supplies or any other similar devices and appliances or transportation costs.
 This includes local ambulance charges, prescription drugs, vitamins, minerals, food supplements or other similar products, education programs, non-medical self-care or self-help training, all diagnostic testing related to these excluded services, MRI and/or other types of diagnostic radiology, physical or massage therapy that is not a part of the chiropractic treatment, durable medical equipment (DME) and supplies for use in the home.